Stanisław Grzesiuk

-Stanisław Grzesiuk (/pl/; 6 May 1918, Małków, Łęczna County – 21 January 1963) was a Polish writer, poet, singer, and comedian.
+Stanisław Grzesiuk (/pl/; 6 May 1918 – 21 January 1963) was a Polish writer, poet, singer, and comedian.
 He is notable as one of the few public figures to use and promote the singing style and dialect of pre-war Warsaw after their near extinction in the aftermath of the 1944 Warsaw Uprising.

 Life

-Stanisław Grzesiuk was born 6 May 1918 in Małków near Chełm.
+Grzesiuk was born on 6 May 1918 in Małków, Kingdom of Poland.
 Early in his life his family moved to Warsaw's borough of Czerniaków, a distinct cultural area populated mostly by factory workers and other working poor.
 After graduating from a local trade school he started work as an electro-technician for various enterprises.